crystal-lang/rfcs/text/0020-target-annotation.md

 When a method has been compiled with a feature and that feature is not supported on the platform at runtime, calling this method is undefined behaviour.

-Method with `@[Target]` feature annotation may not be inlined into an incompatible context.
+A method compiled with additional features must never be inlined into a context without those features.
+LLVM should enforce that.

 If LLVM decides to inline a call inside a method annotated with @[Target] then LLVM will be allowed to use the specified CPU features to optimize the inlined code.